-In our work together my intent is to assist you in becoming metaphorically bigger than your challenges so that you can gain insights and new perspectives about them, and also develop more self-compassion.
-When our capacity for self-awareness is strengthened, our self-confidence often increases and we are able to make more clear and informed decisions, tolerate and flow with life’s ups and downs better, as well as improve our interpersonal communication and the health of our relationships.
+In our work together my intent is to assist you in becoming metaphorically bigger than your challenges so that you can gain insights and new perspectives about them.
+When our capacity for self-awareness and self-compassion are strengthened, we are able to make clearer and more informed decisions, tolerate and flow with life’s ups and downs better, as well as improve our interpersonal communication and the health of our relationships.

 Becoming a counselor was both a personal and professional calling.

-It would take me nearly 15 years after graduating college before making the choice and taking the leap to pursue my Master’s in Clinical Mental Health from Antioch University.
-While I knew for certain I wanted to work directly with people, I often felt lost and somewhat dissatisfied by the roles I was serving in.
-It was through my own therapy that I began to build more confidence about my innate gifts and gained the clarity to pursue a career in psychotherapy.
+It took me nearly 15 years after graduating college with a BA in Psychology before making the choice to pursue my Master’s in Counseling!
+While I always knew for certain I wanted to work directly with people, I often felt lost and somewhat dissatisfied by the roles I was serving in.
+It was through my own therapy that I began to build more confidence about my innate gifts and gained the clarity to pursue a career in counseling.

-My approach is holistic — I will incorporate different therapeutic styles based on your individual needs.
+My approach is relational, person-centered and integrative – I will meet you where you are and incorporate different therapeutic styles based on your individual needs.
 My commitment as your therapist is to be fully present with you, just as you are, in all of your tender humanness and complexity.

-Areas of Focus: Adult Individuals – Trauma (including Family of Origin and Relational Trauma), Depression, Anxiety, Low Self-Esteem and Self-Worth, Body Image Issues, Relationships, Grief and Loss, Existential Crisis, Gender Identity, and LGBTQIA+
+Areas of Focus: Trauma (including Family of Origin and Relational Trauma), Depression, Anxiety, Low Self-Esteem and Self-Worth, Relationships, Pregnancy Loss, Existential Crisis, and Gender Identity.

 Fee: $120 for 50-minute session.
-I offer a free, in-person, 20-minute consultation to give you the opportunity to see if I might be a good fit for you.
+Finding a therapist that you feel comfortable with is paramount – I offer a free, in-person, 20-minute consultation to give you the opportunity to see if I might be a good fit for you.

 “There’s a crack in everything.
 That’s how the light gets in.”